kris-brown/cql_data_integration/README.md

                  pw   = 'quantumchemistry')
 ```

 For small toy examples, we can enter the data manually.
-An `Instance` maps attributes/relations to a map of generators (distinct records of some entity) to their values for that attribute/relation.
+An `Instance` maps attributes/relations to a map of generators (distinct records of some entity) which gives a generator's values for that attribute/relation.

 ```python
 r1,r2               = [Gen('r%d'%i,Readr) for i in range(1,3)]